 I entered college knowing I wanted to work in healthcare.
 I enjoyed science and wanted to help people in the most personal way.
 However, nursing never really crossed my mind.
 I thought I was going to go to medical school to become a pediatrician.
 I took a lot of pre-med courses but hated them all.
 I dreaded them.
 Class and lab weren’t enjoyable, and they made me question my abilities.
 I knew college wasn’t going to be easy.
 I knew that to reach your dreams you were going to have to work hard, push yourself, and put yourself through courses that are unbearable.
-However, I strongly believe that you have the like the journey you’re on just a little.
+However, I strongly believe that you have to like the journey you’re on just a little.
 I saw my friends in nursing school going to clinical in their uniforms, interacting with real patients, and taking courses that seemed much more interesting to me.
 I was jealous.
 I played around with the idea of nursing but knew transferring to the school as a sophomore meant staying for another whole year.
 I wouldn’t graduate with my friends if I stayed for five years.
 I hated thinking about it as I would miss out on so much.
-Yet, I went to a transfer informational session and applied anyways.
+Yet, I went to a transfer informational session and applied anyway.

 My mom is a psychiatric nurse practitioner, which undoubtedly made it easier to choose nursing school.
 She always talked about her job but for some reason I never gave it much thought until I finally gave nursing the respect it deserved.
 However, I want to emphasize that you do not have to have family in the medical field to be interested or excel in it.
 Your parents or siblings may begin to pave your path for you, but I think it’s much more authentic if you choose it yourself.